top of page

 Addition

-Addition: The process of combining numbers.
+Addition: The process of combining two or more numbers.

 When adding multidigit numbers, the numbers should be aligned.
 An easy method for aligning multidigit addends is to align them by decimals.
 After the addends are aligned, any place value without a digit can be filled in with a zero.